 Butternut Squash Falafel

-- Combine the pumpkin seeds, almonds and ground flax seeds in a food processor fitted with an S-blade.
+- Combine the pumpkin seeds, almonds (or sunflower seeds) and ground flax seeds in a food processor fitted with an S-blade.
 Mix until finely ground.

-- Add the butternut squash, spices, apple cider vinegar, sea salt, turmeric and black pepper.
+- Add the butternut squash (or raw carrot), spices, apple cider vinegar, sea salt, turmeric and black pepper.
 Process until well combined.

 - For the flax seed ‘bread crumb’, mix the ground flax with the sesame seeds and spices in a bowl.